vincentbergeron33/How-to-avoid-scam-in-Crypto-world/README.md

 __Buy Crypto welcome image__

-- The image catches the eyes as it connect us dollars and bitcoin.
-It makes total sense as the next text on the page will be explaining how to buy crypto with a currency.
+- The image catches the eyes as it connects us dollars and bitcoin.
+It makes total sense as the next section on the page will be explaining how to buy crypto with a currency.

 ![Buy Crypto welcome](assets/images/buy-crypto-welcome.png)

 __Buy using an exchange__

 - This section explains that the best way to buy crypto is by exchanges.
-It then explains that choosing a good exchange is really important.
+It shows how important to do research about the exchanges before choosing it.

 - Three criteria are elaborated in this section which are also shown in the table below.